-This depends on your bouldering experience, your fitness level, and your dedication to training.
+This depends on your bouldering experience, fitness level, and dedication to training.
 If you have never touched a boulder, it will probably be several years before you can safely attempt a V10.
 If you are already an intermediate climber, it might take only a couple of years of dedicated training to reach the V10 level.

-How to Train to Climb V10?
+How to Train for Climbing V10?

 And finally, you’ll need to develop some serious mental toughness.
 Especially for outdoor bouldering, the stakes are high and you need to be confident that you can do the entire problem.
 There are no handy downclimbing holds if you get tired or scared, so if you panic mid-route, you either have to take a big fall or keep climbing.
 Compartmentalizing your fear and accurately assessing your skills and risk tolerance is a big part of being a successful outdoor boulderer.